|Cale Green Farm and Park

 An enlargement of the Tithe map shows the farmstead, with the farm pond to the north; the building to the east, on the same plot appears to be the house named 'The Homestead'.

-The tenant in 1881 was George Swinburne, occupation 'farm bailiff', born in East Drayton, Nottinghamshire c.
+The tenant at Cale Green in 1881 was George Swinburne, occupation 'farm bailiff', born in East Drayton, Nottinghamshire c.
 1832, with his wife Mary, daughter Lucy, and a servant.
 By 1891 he had left the area to become a farm labourer near Wath, Yorkshire.

-In 1883 Henry Bell (senior) bought the farm and some of its land from the Carringtons, and an auction notice from that year by which date some of the original farmland had already been used for the buiding of Stockport - Whaley Bridge railway (opened in 1857) for housing and railway use, lists the stock:
+In 1883 Henry Bell (senior) bought the farm and some of its land from the Carringtons, by which date some of the original farmland had already been used for the building of the Stockport - Whaley Bridge railway (opened in 1857), and for housing and sports use,

 13 grand dairy cows in full profit, two draught horses, two pigs, poultry, two stacks and shed of excellent meadow and clover hay (about 40 tons), six tons oat straw, six tons swede turnips, and an assortment of modern agricultural implements.